williamleroux/CleanDepedenciesPip/readme.md

 ## Watch out !
 By default we add Django package because it's being developed for django use.
-In case dependencies are missing or you have special cases, you can add dependencies to "add-your-dep.txt" they will be added.
+In case of missing dependencies or special cases to handle, you can add dependencies to "add-your-dep.txt" they will be added.

 ## Contributing
 Please contact the tooling departement